Posted on December 14, 2018

 Here at CREDO, we’re helping to make the transition to renewable energy a top priority and easy for consumers.
 With CREDO Energy, you can offset your home’s electricity usage with renewable energy credits to give you access to clean, sustainably produced electricity.

-And with CREDO Energy, you will be powering progressive change, because we give $150,000 every month to progressive causes fighting for the environment and climate justice, civil rights, women’s rights and more.
+And with CREDO Energy, you will be powering progressive change, because we give to progressive causes fighting for the environment and climate justice, civil rights, women’s rights and more.